 Applying the service brakes will disengage the cruise control.
+Activating the Jake Brake foot switch will disengage the cruise control and activate the engine brake and brake lights.
 Use the engine brake when traveling down a hill, on the freeway or exiting the off ramp.
 The engine brake will allow the engine temperature to decrease while going downhill.